 “Gutfeld!” isn’t going away.

-“Gutfeld!” even beats “The Late Show with Stephen Colbert” on occasion.
-More often than not, Greg Gutfeld nips at Colbert’s heels but crushes mainstays like “Jimmy Kimmel Live” and the historic “Tonight Show.” over at NBC.
+“Gutfeld!” even beats “The Late Show with Stephen Colbert” on occasion, making him the king of late night on many occasions.
+More often than not, Greg Gutfeld nips at that late-night show’s heels but crushes mainstays like “Jimmy Kimmel Live” and the historic “Tonight Show.” over at NBC.

 Fox News, known for attracting an older audience, is reversing course when it comes to late night TV viewers.

 Notably, Gutfeld! has the highest median income in all of late night television (ABC, CBS and NBC) in the younger 25-54 demo as well as the most upscale audience in total viewers and A25-54.

 Gutfeld’s irreverent humor, willing to speak truth to power against the Biden administration, is drawing a lucrative, and surprisingly young, crowd.

 Said viewers must be starved for humor on late-night TV talk shows that mock the status quo and drop the liberal humor now and then.
 They certainly can’t find that across the existing late-night landscape or “SNL.”
 Colbert and co. refuse to hold Team Biden accountable for, well, anything.
 The most Colbert can summon against Biden is a flurry of toothless old-age jokes.
 That holds true for the other late-night comics.
 They essentially work in tandem, mocking similar topics and avoiding any politician with a “D” in front of his or her name.